Dino Melaye: Certificate scandal

 Melaye was eventually cleared by the Vice-Chancellor of Ahmadu Bello University, Ibrahim Garba who appeared before the Senate Committee to confirm that Senator Dino Melaye graduated from the school, although under a different name.

 Personal life

-Melaye is currently unmarried.
-He was previously married to Tokunbo Melaye for ten years.
+Melaye was married to Tokunbo Melaye for ten years and they have three children..
 She filed for divorce after a case of domestic violence.

-Tokunbo has three children with Dino.
+Melaye is known for his preference for contemporary designer fashions.
+He frequently wears expensive streetwear from brands such as Givenchy and Balenciaga.
+Several of his signature looks include fitted hats which say "SDM", standing for "Senator Dino Melaye".

 Authorship

 In May 2016, Dino Melaye launched a book titled "Antidotes For Corruption: The Nigerian Story" which received backlash, given the perceived reputation of the author.
 The backlashes increased at the event as it was headed by the Senate President, Bukola Saraki, and former First Lady of Nigeria, Dame Patience Jonathan, who were both entangled in different corruption cases.

 The book was also berated for its poor syntax, as 'antidotes' was expected to take the preposition 'to' against the 'for' that was used in the title.
 Some quarters also described the book to be a mere "cut and paste" of newspapers articles. suggesting that the book has little or no original intellectual inputs from the author.